 Frequently Asked Questions About COVID-19 Testing at Complete Health Partners

-Our urgent care clinic now offers three options of COVID-19 tests for active COVID-19 infections as well as IgG serum antibody tests to identify previous exposure to COVID-19.
+Our urgent care clinics now offer four options of COVID-19 tests for active COVID-19 infections as well as IgG serum antibody tests to identify previous exposure to COVID-19.

 Test Options for Active Infections: